 Apart from branding and image issues, email marketing should be performed in compliance with the legislation.
 For example, the GDPR requires to collect “freely given, specific, informed and unambiguous” consent to receive emails.

 As we see in the example above, your email template should make your customers opt-in actively, by themselves, without any pre-checked boxes.
-It allows you to prove who and when agreed to receive emails, should the need arise.
+It helps you prove who consented and when agreed to receive emails, should the need arise.

-We recommend taking the issue of the regulations compliance seriously, as the punishment may be quite tough: from fines (up to €20 million) to ceasing operations, audit and prosecution.
+We recommend taking the issue of the regulations compliance seriously, as the penalties can be severe: from fines (up to €20 million) to operational restrictions, audits, and legal action.
 You may read more and check yourself in our guide on how to stay legal in email marketing.

 Top tips on how to write a confirmation email